 The application demonstrates the use of the hash and LPM libraries in the DPDK to implement packet forwarding.
-The initialization and run-time paths are very similar to those of the L2 Forwarding Sample Application (in Real and Virtualized Environments).
+The initialization and run-time paths are very similar to those of the L2 forwarding application (see Chapter 9 "L2 Forwarding Sample Application (in Real and Virtualized Environments)" for more information).
 The main difference from the L2 Forwarding sample application is that the forwarding decision is made based on information read from the input packet.